 Designed to replace the Hound Dog, this missile could perform "one major maneuver" in flight, attacking stuff behind the bomber for example.
+"Short Range" was relative; they had a range of 200 km which is well above average for an air-to-ground missile but short for a strategic weapon.
 Retired in 1990, with safety concerns being the cited reason.
 B-52 could carry up to twenty of these 200 KT warhead missiles.

 AGM-86 ALCM (Air Launched Cruise Missile)

-An air-launched Tomahawk in many respects, capable of sustained low-level flying at subsonic speeds and a range of over 1,500 imperial miles.
+An air-launched Tomahawk in many respects (though not to be confused with the actual air-launched Tomahawk which was tested but never went into service), capable of sustained low-level flying at subsonic speeds and a range of over 1,500 imperial miles.
 5 or 150KT W80-1 warhead and pretty accurate, it's the main air-launched bomber weapon of the US today- carried by B-52s.
 The B-version is nuclear-equipped.
 Surplus of those have been converted into conventional missiles and used in several US conflicts.

 Basically the exact same design as the "Fat Man" implosion-type bomb, only it used uranium instead of plutonium.